kirbyzone/sitemapper/README.md

 # to extend it:
 sitemap:
   extends: fields/sitemap
-  help: help: Adding content to your site's sitemap helps your search engine rankings.
+  help: Adding content to your site's sitemap helps your search engine rankings.
 ```

 If the field is 'on' or 'checked', the page/file will be included.
 If it is 'off' or 'unchecked', it will be excluded from the sitemap.